The Mann-Whitney U test is essentially an alternative form of the Wilcoxon Rank-Sum test for independent samples and is completely equivalent.

 MANN(R1, n) = U for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
 If the second argument is omitted it defaults to 1.

-MTEST(R1, R2) = p-value of the Mann-Whitney U test for the samples contained in ranges R1 and R2
+MTEST(R1, R2, tails) = p-value of the Mann-Whitney U test for the samples contained in ranges R1 and R2. tails = # of tails: t = 1 (default) or 2.

-MTEST(R1, n) = p-value of the Mann-Whitney U test for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
-If the second argument is omitted it defaults to 1.
+MTEST(R1, n, tails) = p-value of the Mann-Whitney U test for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
+If the second argument is omitted it defaults to 1. tails = # of tails: t = 1 (default) or 2.

-MCRIT(n1, n2, α, t) = critical value of the Mann-Whitney U test for samples of size n1 and n2, for the given value of alpha and t = 1 (one tail) or 2 (two tails).
+MCRIT(n1, n2, α, tails) = critical value of the Mann-Whitney U test for samples of size n1 and n2, for the given value of alpha and tails = 1 (one tail) or 2 (two tails) based on the Mann-Whitney Table.

 Similarly in Example 2, we can use the supplemental function to arrive at the same value for U, namely MANN(A6:H15,4) = MANN(A6:D15,E6:H15) = 486, as well as the same p-value (assuming a normal approximation described above), namely MTEST(A6:H15,4) = MTEST(A6:D15,E6:H15) = 0.003081.